Three sentenced after 2016 attack on Ruapehu mayor Don Cameron and his wife in Raetihi

-Three people have been sentenced to community detention for assaulting the Ruapehu District mayor in 2016.
+An attack on a central North Island mayor and his wife after reheasals at the local theatre has had it's final act with three people sentenced in court.

+In a melee reminiscent of some of the more madcap plays in history - although terrifying for Ruapehu mayor Don Cameron and wife Phyl - the events unfolded after the theft of some fairy wings.

-The assault happened after Don Cameron and his wife Phyl went to find costumes that disappeared from the Theatre Royal in Raetihi following rehearsals for a Christmas pantomime Phyl had written.
+Don and Phyl went in search of the costumes, which vanished from the Theatre Royal in Raetihi following rehearsals for a pantomime Phyl had written called Hooked on Xmas.

 Don discovered a drunk Nirvana Christensen hiding in a nearby alley, wearing one of the missing costumes.